Electron-2002/SARS-Hack-App/README.md

-# SymptoChecker App byu SARS App
+# SymptoChecker App by SARS Team